Skip to main content

 Daisylink

-In a DUELink setup, where there are more than one module, there will always be a connection between the Upstream and Downstream sockets.
-The limit of connected devices is 255 devices.
-And if you need more, use another Interface to add another 255 devices!
-Also, each single module in a stream is an active repeater of the signal.
+In a DUELink setup, where there are more than one module, there will always be a connection between the Uplink and Downlink sockets, creating a Daisylink.
+Each single module in a Daisylink is an active repeater of the signal.
 There will be no degradation of the signal quality.
-If necessary, add Power Inject to help with power.
+If necessary, add Power Inject to help in powering devices on its Downlink.
 Daisylink

 Device Selection

-The Standard Library offers the Sel() command to activate devices on the stream.
-To blink the status LED on the second device on the daisylink stream, use Sel(2) followed by statled(200,200,50).
+The Standard Library offers the Sel() command to activate devices on the chain.
+To blink the status LED on the second device on the Daisylink chain, use Sel(2) followed by StatLed(200,200,50).
 The LED will blink 50 times on the second module in the stream.

 Daisylinked devices on a stream are addressed from 1.
 The fourth device on the bus is selected using 'Sel(4)'.